 Does anyone feel this way sometimes?!
-I used to think about this meme a lot while I was active duty!
+I used to think about this meme a lot while I was active duty in the Air Force.

-Today I’m sharing the 20 Tips for Midwives that I’ve been posting on Instagram since the beginning of the year.
+Today I’m sharing the 20 Tips for Midwives.
 The tips are meant to be small bites on ways to improve, bolster or challenge your practice.
 These are the things that I work on or towards throughout the year.
 And also things I challenge students or new midwives to do to prevent burnout in the profession or to keep that midwife fire kindled bright.
 Let’s dive in!

 Tip #1: Go to a Conference!